madeso/fel/language.md

 Fel is greatly inspired by a mix of javascript and lua.

 # Comments
-Fel uses c-style comments with the distinction that multi line comments can be nested.
+Fel uses c-style comments with the distinction that multi line comments can be nested (though there are problems rendering it).

 ```javascript
 // single line comment